Start From

 Certification card

-Marine Protected Area Permit
+Marine Protected Area permit

-Dive Equipment (unless renting)
+Dive equipment (unless renting)

-Children are most welcome at the Dive Resort!!!
-Should they be divers younger than 15 years of age we will buddy them up with a qualified and experienced Dive Master or Instructor at no extra cost should the parents request this.
+Divers younger than 15 years of age will be buddied with a qualified and experienced Dive Master or Instructor at no extra cost upon request.

 End of Tour!

-Please advise your Nationality, as Lesotho has Visas restrictions on certain countries.
+Please advise your nationality, as Lesotho has visa restrictions for certain countries.

-This is True, unspoiled Africa –at its Best!
+This is true, unspoiled Africa – at its best!